arinal/dirscan/README.md

 (dir) ./.git/objects/25
 ```

-> Note that we'are not printing all of the files to the screen, instead we've redirected the output to wc instead.
-Console
+> Note that we'are not printing all of the files to the screen, instead we've just redirected the output to wc (word count).
-> screen printings are much slower processes even compared to device writings due to the nature of tty drivers.
-Plus, you
+> Console screen printings are much slower processes even compared to device writings due to the nature of tty drivers.
-> don't want your precious screen bloated with garbage do you?
+> Plus, you don't want your precious screen bloated with garbage do you?

 At this moment, we're expecting a zero differences between filesystem and index.
 ```